School of Graduate Studies Academic Requirements

 The formal acceptance of a student as a candidate for the doctoral degree is the responsibility of the student’s department or the committee supervising the doctoral program in accordance with the written procedures of the academic unit.
+Once a student has advanced to candidacy, notification to the School of Graduate Studies should be submitted using the Advancement to Candidacy form.
 Generally, advancement to candidacy allows the student to enter the dissertation research phase of the degree program, and occurs after all course work and exam requirements are satisfied.
 At its discretion the supervising unit may require a student to pass qualifying examinations before candidacy is granted.
 Students are expected to make regular and continuous progress toward the degree.
 Advancement to candidacy in a PhD program should occur within a maximum of 6 years post-matriculation with a bachelor’s degree (no later than at the completion of 36 semester hours of graduate study) and 4 years post-matriculation with a master’s degree (no later than at the completion of 18 semester hours of graduate study).
-Students may continue in pre-candidacy status beyond this time by means of a petition to the School of Graduate Studies by a program director, based on evidence of student progress toward the degree.
+Students may continue in pre-candidacy status beyond this time on a limited basis by means of a petition to the School of Graduate Studies by the student and program director, based on evidence of student progress toward the degree.
 Individual programs can require advancement to candidacy before the time limit set in this policy.

-Approved dissertations are to be uploaded to OhioLINK before certification for the doctorate.
+When the research relates to proprietary material, the student and advisor are responsible for making preliminary disclosures to the sponsor in advance to permit timely release of the dissertation.
+These arrangements, and any requests for delayed publication, must be disclosed when the dissertation is submitted to the School of Graduate Studies on the Electronic Thesis and Dissertation (ETD) Document Approval and Certification Form in the graduation packet.
+Once approved by the School of Graduate Studies, dissertations are to be uploaded to OhioLINK before certification for the doctorate.
 Because dissertations are made public immediately upon acceptance, they should not contain proprietary or classified material.
-When the research relates to proprietary material, the student and advisor are responsible for making preliminary disclosures to the sponsor in advance to permit timely release of the dissertation.
-These arrangements must be disclosed when the dissertation is submitted to the School of Graduate Studies.
-The required form can be found in the graduation packet.

 Each doctoral student is responsible for becoming sufficiently familiar with the research interests of the department or program faculty to choose in a timely manner a faculty member who will serve as the student’s research advisor.
 The research advisor is expected to provide mentorship in research conception, methods, performance, and ethics, as well as focus on development of the student’s professional communication skills, building professional contacts in the field, and fostering the professional behavior standard of the field and research in general.
 The research advisor also assists with the selection of the other faculty to serve as members of the dissertation advisory and defense committee.